-Whether you’re starting to look for new opportunities or just want to get your CV in shape, it can be difficult to know how to best portray a software skillset on a single piece of paper.
+Whether you’re starting to look for new opportunities or just want to get your CV or resume in shape, it can be difficult to know how to best portray a software skillset on a single piece of paper.
 This article will provide general CV-writing best practices, as well as specific strategies to highlight your software engineering expertise.

 This applies to CVs for all jobs, but it’s worth remembering that recruiters and hiring managers generally don’t have the time nor the energy to sift through multiple pages, opaque wording, or confusing formatting.